Thanks for wanting to share your story and creativity with Velvet Ashes!

 - Conclude with a reflective question to invite conversation in the comments.

 - Include a headshot and personal bio.
 Headshots should be attached (not in the body of your submission) and no larger than 600 x 600 px.
 Bios should be 100 words or less, telling us a bit about you, but mostly drawing readers to feel a connection to you.
 Please include all your social media hyperlinks so that readers can connect with you and so we can tag you when we share your post.

-Please send your submission to Laura at: submissions (at) velvetashes (dot) com
+Please send your submission to Sarah at: submissions (at) velvetashes (dot) com

 We look forward to reading and prayerfully considering your piece.
 If you don’t hear from us immediately, please don’t be alarmed.
 We’ll be in touch!